ShadovvMoon/HaloBot/README.md

-HaloJS
+HaloBot
 ======

-An extension for HaloMD that allows Javascript scripting.
+An extension for HaloMD that creates a basic ai.